seguinleo/WindowsBestPractices/README.md

 **Nvidia/AMD panel changes:**
 * Display: select the highest possible refresh rate, choose the highest possible output colour depth (10bpc or more), select "No scaling"
-* 3D settings: select "Use the advanced 3D image settings", low latency mode to "On", prefer maximum performance, enable G-SYNC + V-SYNC + limit FPS to 2 below screen refresh rate to avoid screen tearing (144Hz screen → limit to 142FPS).
+* 3D settings: select "Use the advanced 3D image settings", low latency mode to "On", prefer maximum performance, enable G-SYNC + V-SYNC + limit FPS to 2 below screen refresh rate to avoid screen tearing (144Hz screen → limit to 142FPS)
 > **Warning** If you enable V-SYNC in the Nvidia/AMD panel, you have to disable it in all your games settings to avoid incompatibilities!
 * Video: choose "full" dynamic range

 **Overclock your graphic card:** overclocking allows you to increase the clock frequency of the graphics card and thus have more performance in the game.
 However, the temperature of the card may increase.
 Personally I use [Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and [Kombustor](https://msikombustor.com/).
 I like Kombustor because it allows to scan the number of artifacts (you have to check the box on the menu and choose your native resolution).
 I consider an overclock to be stable if the temperature of the graphics card does not exceed 85°C (185F) and Kombustor detects **no** artifacts in at least 10 minutes.
 Then try on a very resource-intensive game to verify that the system is stable over time

-## Good practices
+## Optional
-* Reinstall Windows (preferably Pro) completely (with a USB key) before applying these optimizations to start on a clean system
+* Reinstall Windows (preferably Pro) completely (with a USB key) before applying these manipulations to start on a clean system
 * Always keep Windows and its programs up-to-date for security, stability and compatibility reasons
 * Use the Windows antivirus which does its job very well.
 Avoid Avast, Bitdefender...
 * Install the extension [uBlock Origin](https://ublockorigin.com/) for blocking ads and trackers, avoid installing other extensions that could slow down the browser
 * Configure your browser to block third-party cookies and use HTTPS only
 * Use a custom DNS (DoH, in Windows settings) like [Quad9](https://www.quad9.net) or [Mullvad](https://mullvad.net/fr/help/dns-over-https-and-dns-over-tls/) rather than the local provider one for more security and privacy
 * Enable BitLocker with TPM 2.0 on Windows Pro to encrypt drive data and secure your files (Right click on a drive - Enable BitLocker)
-> **Warning** Be sure to back up the BitLocker recovery key to a cloud or external drive!
+> **Warning** Be sure to back up the BitLocker recovery key to a cloud or an external drive!
 * Use [OpenRGB](https://gitlab.com/CalcProgrammer1/OpenRGB) to control all your RGB components through a single software.
 Thus, we avoid software like Razer Synapse or MSI Dragon Center which use a lot of resources in the background

 ## Conclusion